CRIES Pain Scale

 When is it best to use the CRIES Pain Scale?

-Since this is primarily for postoperative neonates, it’s best to use this as soon as they start to express discomfort through crying or through their facial expressions so that they can be treated accordingly and immediately.
+Since this is primarily for postoperative neonates, it's best to use it as soon as they start to express discomfort through crying or facial expressions so that they can be treated accordingly and immediately.

 While this is meant for newborns, it can also be used for infants undergoing operational procedures.
-You can assess the level of pain they are feeling after an operation and determine the kind of care to give the infants in order to relieve them of their pain.
+You can assess postsurgical pain in neonates and determine the kind of care to give them to relieve their pain.

 What are the benefits of using the CRIES Pain Scale?